-While implementation of the No Action Alternative is relatively independent of the existing 4 watershed drainage on the lake water quality, potential continued development around the lake 5

-- 6 shoreline would exacerbate existing water quality issues due to potential increased erosion, - localized increases in turbidity and increased sedimentation in the lake following storm events.
-7 - Under the No Action Alternative, PRA would be 43.6miles (14.2% of total shoreline, LDAs would 8 - be 21.7 miles (7.1%), PSA include 236.3 miles, representing 77.1% of the shoreline, and 4.8 miles 9 - (1.6%) are PAA.
-Based on the current allocations, the potential exists for continued degradation 10 - of shoreline vegetation due to potential increased development and subsequent vegetation removal 11 - and mowing activities.
-This would result in minor negative impacts to water quality due to 12 - increased storm water velocity, scour and sedimentation.
-13 - 14
+While implementation of the No Action Alternative is relatively independent of the existing watershed drainage on the lake water quality, potential continued development around the lake shoreline would exacerbate existing water quality issues due to potential increased erosion, localized increases in turbidity and increased sedimentation in the lake following storm events.
+Under the No Action Alternative, PRA would be 43.6miles (14.2% of total shoreline, LDAs would be 21.7 miles (7.1%), PSA include 236.3 miles, representing 77.1% of the shoreline, and 4.8 miles (1.6%) are PAA.
+Based on the current allocations, the potential exists for continued degradation of shoreline vegetation due to potential increased development and subsequent vegetation removal and mowing activities.
+This would result in minor negative impacts to water quality due to increased storm water velocity, scour and sedimentation.

-- Implementation of the Preferred Alternative would reduce PRA by 17.3 miles and reallocating to 16 - PSA.
-While LDA increases by 0.3 miles, providing some additional development potential in 17 - some areas, the 255.7 shoreline miles of PSA (83.5%) will provide a minor positive effect on lake 18 - 19 water quality due to the rainwater filtering benefits from natural shoreline vegetation buffer - associated with this allocation.
-The increased vegetation will also improve water quality by 20 - providing more shade, thereby having a cooler rainfall runoff which aids dissolved oxygen 21 - retention in the lake.
-22
+Implementation of the Preferred Alternative would reduce PRA by 17.3 miles and reallocating to PSA.
+While LDA increases by 0.3 miles (to cover existing shoreline use activities previously outside of LDA), the 255.7 shoreline miles of PSA (83.5%) will provide a minor positive effect on lake water quality due to the rainwater filtering benefits from natural shoreline vegetation buffer associated with this allocation.
+The increased vegetation will also improve water quality by providing more shade, thereby having a cooler rainfall runoff which aids dissolved oxygen retention in the lake.
+The preferred alternative will also allow for natural resources and wildlife enhancement activities which will prevent erosion and promote better water quality.

-- Implementation of the Conservative Alternative may result in positive benefits to water quality due 24 - to an 18.7 mile reduction in LDA lands, as compared to the No Action Alternative.
-There is a 25 - corresponding increase in PSA, from 236.3 miles to 245.8 miles, which represents a gain of 9.6 26 - shoreline miles.
-These land reallocations would serve to limit development on the shoreline, thereby 27 - reducing impacts to ground disturbance and subsequent increased erosion.
-These factors would 28 - reduce erosion sedimentation and pollutants scoured from reduced impervious surfaces, with 29 - additional benefits of retention of more shoreline vegetation, better fish habitat, increased water 30 - clarity, and cooler water temperature conditions due to the decrease of turbidity and sediment 31 deposition. - 32 - 33 34
+Implementation of the Conservative Alternative may result in positive benefits to water quality due to an 18.7 mile reduction in LDA lands, as compared to the No Action Alternative.
+There is a corresponding increase in PSA, from 236.3 miles to 245.8 miles, which represents a gain of 9.6 shoreline miles.
+These land reallocations would serve to limit development on the shoreline, thereby reducing impacts to ground disturbance and subsequent increased erosion.
+These factors would reduce erosion sedimentation and pollutants scoured from reduced impervious surfaces, with additional benefits of retention of more shoreline vegetation, better fish habitat, increased water clarity, and cooler water temperature conditions due to the decrease of turbidity and sediment deposition.

-35 5.3.3 Fish Species and Habitat
+5.3.3 Fish Species and Habitat